KaushalSalvatore/Apple-Data-Analysis/README.md

 #### 🔄 ETL Pipeline Design

-- 1. Extract
+- A. Extract

 - Data read from CSV, Parquet, and Delta Lake using a Factory Pattern.

-- 2. Transform
+- B. Transform

 - Applied business transformation logic using: